PetTravel.com

 airplane

-Pets must arrive manifest (air) cargo when imported unless landing in Abu Dhabi on flights operated by Etihad Airways.
+All pets entering the United Arab Emirates must arrive manifest (air) cargo when imported unless landing in Abu Dhabi on flights operated by Etihad Airways where small cats and dogs are permitted in the cabin.
 Pets must be transported as directly as possible.
 If there is a layover on the itinerary, then an attestation form must be completed that your pet was not exposed to other animals during the layover.

 Service animals can arrive in the cabin or as checked baggage if they conform to regulations above and their airline permits it.